Skardu, پاکستان - Things to Do in Skardu

 K2 Base Camp Trek

-Embark on one of the world's most challenging and rewarding treks to the base camp of K2, the savage mountain.
-This 12-14 day expedition takes you through the Baltoro Glacier, past Concordia (known as the throne room of the mountain gods), offering close-up views of four of the world's 14 eight-thousanders.
-The trek requires excellent physical fitness and proper acclimatization.
+Embark on one of the world's most challenging and rewarding treks to the base camp of K2, the second-highest mountain on Earth.
+This 12-14 day expedition takes you through the spectacular Baltoro Glacier, past towering granite spires and massive icefalls.
+The trek offers unparalleled views of multiple 8,000-meter peaks and requires excellent physical fitness and mountaineering experience.

 Deosai National Park Safari

-Booking Tip: Entry to fort costs $2-5, hire local guides for $15-25 per day for historical context.
-Best visited in morning or late afternoon for photography, combine with Manthal Buddha Rock visit (30 minutes drive) for a full cultural day.
+Booking Tip: Entry fee is minimal ($2-3 USD), hire local guides for $15-20 USD for detailed historical context.
+Best visited in late afternoon for photography.
+Combine with nearby Manthal Buddha Rock for comprehensive cultural tour.

 Getting There